Emerald-Services/SupportBot/README.md

 # Invite the bot
 Head back to discord developers portal where your application is and head into the ``OAuth`` tab and select bot and then below select ``Administrator`` then copy the link and paste into your browser and it should as your to invite the bot to a server.

+# Help
+If you don't understand something, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [Emerald Services Server](https://discord.gg/u47MQJ).

 # Configurating SupportBot
 Once you have setup your discord application such as invited the bot and added your bot token to the ``settings.json`` we can begin configurating your bot.
 Firstly open up the ``settings.json`` file and you will see loads of different things to config.
 You will see the following below: